Florent2/wsmodel/README.md

 * the [Collective dynamics of 'small-world' network](http://tam.cornell.edu/tam/cms/manage/upload/SS_nature_smallworld.pdf) article

-Watts and Strogatz published this network model in 1998.
+Watts and Strogatz published their network model in 1998.
 They intended to create the simplest model that can produce graphs with [small-world properties](http://en.wikipedia.org/wiki/Small-world_network).